bdickason/sunflower/README.md

 sunflower
 =========

-The internet for everyone.
+We aim to empower everyday people to cut out the carriers via a distributed mesh network that connects directly to backbone providers, distributing the cost of bandwidth across the entire network.

 # Why?

 Carriers are charging huge monthly fees and intent on controlling and throttling the internet, ultimately creating a service you don't want.
 We believe that by distributing the transportation of bandwidth, we can bring costs down dramatically until they approach free.

-We aim to empower everyday people to cut out the carriers via a distributed mesh network that connects directly to backbone providers, distributing the cost of bandwidth across the entire network.

-The internet is a fundamental human right that all humans should have control over.
+The internet is a fundamental human right that all humans should control.
 Because of regulation and legislation, carriers have exclusivity in most residential and business areas, making them hard to displace.
+As more of day-to-day life moves online, carriers will increasingly attempt to monetize and control their pipes.

 You should be able to access broadband connectivity you want on your terms, not theirs.

 # How?